-Sagra della Patata di Grotte di Castro: Not far from Montefiascone, the town of Grotte di Castro is up to its 23rd Potato Festival.
+Sagra della Patata di Grotte di Castro: Not far from Montefiascone, the town of Grotte di Castro in mid August holds a Potato Festival.
 The town is famous for its potatoes which grow well in the volcanic soil.
 On the menu of the Sagra is a wide variety of potato dishes, including gnocchi with ragu’, al pesto and alla fantasia, many different potato side dishes and even a doughnut made from potatoes.

 Sagra delle Pappardelle al Cinghiale (Egg noodles with Wild Boar Sauce) at Torre Alfina: Italy is still home to the wild boar, although I have been successful only once in more than 20 years of trips to Italy of seeing them alive.
 Luckily Italian hunters are more fortunate, and provide hill towns such as Torre Alfina with the meat for this special pasta which is excellent.